laurenchen0631/English-Learning/category/common_phrase.md

 	- There is something odd about him, but I cannot quite put my finger on it.
 - search/hunt high and low 到處找 == to search everywhere for something
 	- I've been hunting high and low for that certificate and I still can't find it!
+- see for oneself 親身體驗/親眼見識 == To see or experience something firsthand as a means of proving to oneself that it is true or accurate.
+	- I could not believe that his car could actually park automatically, so I had to go over and see for myself.
+- sit right/well (with sb) (某人)可接受/受(某人)歡迎 == to be something that you agree or are pleased with
+	- Their decision/answer did not sit well with the Board of Directors.
 - stake (one‘s) claims on 宣佈..的所有權/提出擁有權 == If you stake a claim to something, you say or show that you have a right to it and that it should belong to you
 	- He marked the spot on his map where he had seen the gold and returned later that month to stake his claim.
 	- Various countries were staking their claims on the continent at that time.